Internationally, Nationally and Regionally Recognized

 People charged with violent offenses may face everything from misdemeanor domestic assault and fifth degree assault, to terroristic threats, to felony domestic assault by strangulation, to murder.
 Many of these charges may result in jail or prison sentences if convicted.
 And sometimes, the facts surrounding the claims may at first glance appear to be overwhelming.
 Further, without careful analysis by an experienced criminal defense lawyer, a jury may want to find somebody, anybody, responsible for the crime.
 This is about more than simple legal analysis.
 This is about the ability to convince a jury we are right and the government is wrong.

-Property crimes include anything from simple theft, to destruction of property, to burglary, from simple misdemeanors to serious felonies.
+Property crimes include anything from simple theft, to destruction of property, to arson, to burglary, from simple misdemeanors to complex felonies.
+Bribery could be another such crime.
 And what makes cases like these so difficult is that those convicted of such charges could face felony convictions for extremely small dollar amounts.
 In fact, even if the amount is a single dollar, the consequences could be severe.
 Scratching a car door could rise to the level of a felony.
 As importantly, the ramifications of a felony conviction can haunt a person for the remainder of their life.
 It can impact a job, the ability to get into school, the ability to rent an apartment, the ability to join the military, get a passport, or to gain citizenship in the first place.

 Expungements provide the opportunity for a clean slate.
 Look, we all make mistakes.
 Sometimes a youthful indiscretion.
 Sometimes, something more recent.
 Regardless, a criminal conviction can define one when they are applying for jobs, housing, travel, weapons possession, loans and more.
 Because of recent law changes, the courts have begun to recognize the benefit of clearing people’s records of criminal convictions.
 If you are such a person, this may be your opportunity.